 OnVUE Online Proctored Testing

-Most candidates sit their UCAT in a Pearson VUE test centre.
+Most candidates sit their UCAT in a Pearson test centre.
 Our computer-based test is designed to be delivered in a test centre environment.
 This offers the best, most secure experience for candidates.

-Online proctored testing, using the Pearson VUE OnVUE platform, offers an option for candidates unable to test at a test centre.
+Online proctored testing, using the Pearson OnVUE platform, offers an option for candidates unable to test at a test centre.

 The OnVUE UCAT is sat in your home or other private location whilst you are monitored by an offsite proctor via webcam and microphone.
 Test content is the same as tests delivered in test centres.